Run results actions

 For details on using the benchmark in the dashboard, see Compare two load test runs.

-- To open the Exports area, click on the toolbar.
+- To open the Exports area, click the Notifications icon in the banner and then select Exports.
 If you have new export notifications, the button indicates the number of unread items .

 - To remove an entry, hover over the notification and click x.

 - To delete all exported items, click Delete All at the bottom of the list.

 Note: You can export a maximum of three files simultaneously.